-Facebook reportedly hopes to launch smartphone by next year, hiring former Apple engineers to helpAlex Wagner - Deputy Managing Editor, News Desk
+Facebook reportedly hopes to launch smartphone by next year, hiring former Apple engineers to helpAlex Wagner - Editorial Director of News and Content

 Facebook has made some big news so far in 2012, including paying $1 billion for Instagram and holding an initial public offering of its stock, and now a new report has suggested that the company may soon be making another major move.
 According to sources speaking to The New York Times, Facebook is planning to release its own smartphone by next year.
 The tipsters, which reportedly include both Facebook employees and others familiar with the company's plans, say that Facebook has hired several Apple software and hardware engineers to work on the project, including ones that've worked on the iPhone and iPad.
 One Facebook worker told the NYT that CEO Mark Zuckerberg is concerned that Facebook will "simply become an app on other mobile platforms" if the social network doesn't create a smartphone of its own.